Accessibility in the Definition of Done

 Accessibility in the Definition of Done: Why it matters & how to get it right

 Including accessibility in your Definition of Done is one of the most effective ways to embed inclusive practice into agile delivery.
-It ensures digital products are not just functional, but accessible to everyone, right from the beginning.
+It ensures digital products are not just functional but accessible to everyone, right from the start.

-We believe that accessibility isn’t something you bolt on at the end.
-It’s something you build in from the start, at every step.
+However, too many still forget one group entirely: disabled users.
+Here at arc inclusion, we believe that accessibility isn’t something you bolt on at the end.
+It’s something you bake in from the start and continue to build on.

 Smiling man in a plaid shirt pointing at sticky notes on a chalkboard-style agile board, with columns labeled To Do, Work, and Done.